malden-feuerstein/contracts/README.md

 ### TODO Frontend
 - Show the cash manager holdings on the website
 - Show the investment manager holdings on the website
-- Ensure that the choice of chain is correct - want Avalanche, not Ethereum
+- Ensure that the MetaMask choice of chain is correct - want Avalanche, not Ethereum
+- Show a graph on the website "This is what your assets would've done had they been left alone in a fund such as this over the past 2 years".

 ### Main Net Launch TODO
 - Make sure you get your events right, they're currently under-defined and under-called